 - Theft or conversion of investor funds for the firm’s use (i.e. to cover business expenses)

 - Borrowing or lending investor funds without authorization

 Due to the risk of misappropriation, investors should review their account statements on a regular basis.
 If funds or stocks are missing, if there is a sudden and unexpected drop in the overall value of the portfolio, or if there are any other abnormalities or irregularities, investors should take action promptly.
-If you have concerns about misappropriation of funds, our lawyers can review your account statements and investigate as necessary to determine if you have a claim for investment fraud.
+If you have concerns, our misappropriation of funds lawyers can review your account statements and investigate as necessary to determine if you have a claim for investment fraud.
 If you do, we can then work to recover your fraudulent losses through FINRA arbitration.